AbdelatifSalemCherif/AlgorithmsAndProblemSolving_FunctionalProgramming_CPP/README.md

-# 🚀 C++ Functional Programming & Problem-Solving Portfolio
+# 🚀 C++ Problem Solving using Functional Programming & Clean Code
-Welcome to my C++ repository, a professional collection of **174 algorithmic challenges** structured for scalability, modularity, and clean code principles.
+Welcome to my ***C++ repository***, a professional collection of **174 algorithmic challenges** structured for scalability, modularity, and clean code principles.
 This project is designed as an educational framework to master C++ through the lens of Functional Programming and Software Architecture.

 ## 🏗️ Design Philosophy: "Divide and Conquer"
-The project is built on a unified architectural pattern applied across 8 distinct categories.
+The project is built on a unified architectural pattern applied across **8 distinct categories**.
 By treating each category as an isolated module, I have achieved a highly maintainable environment where complexity is eliminated.

 Core Principles Applied:
 - ***Uniform Architecture:*** Every problem category follows the exact same structure.
 Once you understand the design of one, you instantly master them all.

-- ***Centralized Orchestration:*** A single Main.cpp entry point allows users to toggle specific problems on/off via simple commenting, creating a seamless testing experience.
+- ***Centralized Orchestration:*** A single `Main.cpp` entry point allows users to toggle specific problems on/off via simple commenting, creating a seamless testing experience.

-- ***DRY (Don't Repeat Yourself):*** A dedicated HighlyUsedLibraries folder provides shared utility functions, ensuring that common logic is never duplicated.
+- ***DRY (Don't Repeat Yourself):*** A dedicated **HighlyUsedLibraries** folder provides shared utility functions, ensuring that common logic is never duplicated.

 - ***Modular Isolation:*** Each category functions as an independent project, keeping the codebase clean, organized, and decoupled.

 ## 📂 Repository Structure & Categories
-The repository organizes the 174 problems into **8 modular categories**, each encapsulated in its own folder.
+The repository organizes the **174 problems** into **8 modular categories**, each encapsulated in its own folder.
 This structure enables clear separation of concerns and facilitates focused learning.

 | Category | Description | Total |
 | :---: | :---: | :---: |